 Whether you and your child’s co-parent are in the midst of a friendly or adversarial divorce, the issue of custody can be nerve-wracking.
 For many divorcing couples, it is the most emotionally charged topic during discussions and negotiations.
 However, the custody process and standards in North Carolina are straightforward and similar to those used in other states, allowing parents to think about what’s best for their child and come to an agreement.

 Encouraging Cooperation and Negotiation

 Custody proceedings in North Carolina are part of General Statutes 50-13.01.
-The court implements policies that encourage parents to negotiate on custody issues while keeping the child’s best interest in mind.
+The court implements policies that encourage parents to negotiate custody issues while keeping the child’s best interest in mind.
 In doing so, the court tries to avoid unnecessary litigation.
-Whenever possible, the court aims to have parents work out custody arrangements without a judge order.
+Whenever possible, the court aims to have parents work out custody arrangements without a judge’s order.
 This may involve the use of a mediator.

 A Goal of Equitable Sharing

-As is the case in many states, North Carolina tries to create an environment in which both parents get to spend meaningful and consistent time with their child.
+As is the case in many states, North Carolina tries to create an environment in which both parents get to spend meaningful and consistent time with their children.
 Ideally, both parents should have an equal share of quality parenting time and parental responsibility.
 This helps the child create and maintain strong bonds with both parents.

 There are exceptions to this goal, of course.
 If the case involves substance abuse, child neglect, or abuse, the court may limit time with one parent.